-After milling, the coffee beans are assigned a grade based on characteristics of the bean, most notably size.
-While the large bean size is considered by many to be a sign of quality, it is important to note that it is but one of many factors in determining high quality coffee.
-While there are published standards for the grading coffee, it is not an exact process.
+After milling, the coffee beans are assigned a grade based on the characteristics of the bean, most notably size.
+While the large bean size is considered by many to be a sign of quality, it is important to note that it is but one of many factors in determining high-quality coffee.
+While there are published standards for grading coffee, it is not an exact process.
 The Coffee Board of Kenya refers to grading as "an art."
-The following are coffee grades which may be assigned to Kenyan coffee :
+The following are coffee grades that may be assigned to Kenyan coffee :

 •AA - While it may be widely known as a type of Kenya coffee, Kenya AA is actually a grade of coffee.
 Beans with a screen size of 7.2 millimeters (approximately 18/64 of an inch and often referred to as a screen size of 18) are assigned the grade AA.

 This grade of coffee often receives a higher price than other grades.
 Kenya is, without a doubt, the capital of coffee excellence.
 The AA in the title denotes the high grade of this bean.
 This legendary coffee is known for its strong body, winey flavor, and pronounced acidity - it will light up your palette with bright notes.
 Grown on the long slopes of Mount Kenya, Kenya AA is one of the smoothest coffees available.

 The milled beans, now referred to as 'green coffee,' are ready to be loaded onto ships for transport to the importing country.
 Green coffee is shipped in either jute or sisal bags which are loaded into shipping containers, or it is bulk shipped inside plastic-lined containers.
 Approximately seven million tons of green coffee are produced worldwide each year.